culvertsoft/mgen/README.md

 Now let us try to serialize these cars to JSON.
 This is how we do it:

       // First we create a class registry.
-For the curious, it handles dynamic method dispatch to visitor methods with template arguments (the serializer being the template argument).
       ClassRegistry classRegistry;

       // We will serialize our objects to this std::vector of bytes